cstar/cb_asset_pipeline/README.md

 `require_tree` is not supported at this time.

-Start your app, and bingo your website make [Steve Souders](http://www.stevesouders.com) proud.
+Start your app, and make [Steve Souders](http://www.stevesouders.com) proud!

 ## Current state of affairs